liamwalsh1980/Milestone-Project-2/README.md

 * A navigation menu bar at the top right of the header which shows page links to all pages accept for the answers.html page.
 * Five icon links to social media sites i.e. facebook, instagram, twitter, spotify and youtube.
 * Copyright text.
+* In the web browser the tab shows a boston blue football icon with the title 'The Euro Football Quiz'

 #### Homepage
 * A main header - Welcome to The Euro Football Quiz.